Vresse-sur-Semois The Little Switzerland of Namur

 Industrial and Vernacular Heritage: Tobacco and Slate

-The landscape and architectural identity of Vresse-sur-Semois was deeply shaped by two extractive and agricultural industries now bygone but heritage-listed: tobacco cultivation and slate quarrying.
+The landscape and architectural identity of Vresse-sur-Semois was deeply shaped by two extractive and agricultural industries that are now bygone but preserved as heritage: tobacco cultivation and the exploitation of roofing slate.

 🌿 The Epic of Semois Tobacco

-The Semois valley, with its rich alluvial lands and microclimate sheltered from cold winds by wooded ridges, proved ideal for tobacco cultivation.
+The Semois valley, with its rich alluvial soils and its microclimate sheltered from cold winds by wooded ridges, proved ideal for tobacco cultivation.

-Origin: Introduced in 1856 by Joseph Pierret, a teacher from Alle, this culture experienced a meteoric rise, bringing unprecedented prosperity to a region previously dedicated to subsistence farming.
+Origin: Introduced in 1856 by Joseph Pierret, a teacher from Alle, this crop experienced a meteoric rise, bringing unprecedented prosperity to a region previously dedicated to subsistence farming.

 The most visible impact of this activity is architectural.
-The villages of the valley, and particularly Laforêt, preserve many tobacco sheds (or tobacco dryers).
+The villages of the valley, and particularly Laforêt, preserve many tobacco drying sheds (or tobacco barns).

 • Pivoting mechanisms for air circulation